jemrpo/blog/content/posts/keda-mi-aca.md

 ```
 As you might have guessed, KEDA authenticates with [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#linux) using the Organization URL, the Personal Access Token (PAT) or Bearer Token (depending on your implementation), and the poolID or poolName.

-Now, with the new feature on API version `2024-02-02-preview`, we need to specify the Managed Identity we want to use, the Organization URL, and either the poolID or poolName and under the hood, it will obtain the Bearer Token to authenticate with Azure DevOps, as shown in the code below.
+Now, with the new feature on API version `2024-02-02-preview`, we need to specify the Managed Identity we want to use, the Organization URL, and either the poolID or poolName, and under the hood, it will obtain the Bearer Token to authenticate with Azure DevOps, as shown in the code below.
 ```json
 "rules": [
     {